 “This is important work and makes a massive and very real difference to peoples’ lives.
 We were really stuck in a distressing situation and we no longer are.
 Things have improved hugely at home.
 Of course minor setbacks will probably occur!
 But the improvement is unambiguous.” -A parent that completed the NVR sessions with Eileen

-When a parent feels bullied, manipulated, controlled or threatened by their child, then this is child to parent violence (CPV) or abuse.
+When a parent feels bullied, manipulated, controlled or threatened by their child, then this is child to parent violence or abuse (CPVA).
 A parent can be anyone in a carer role including a foster parent, grandparent or other family member.
 Families can have parents that are married, separated, cohabiting or single.

 NVR is an evidenced based, solution and strength based intervention.
 It is specifically designed to assist families experiencing child to parent violence or abuse.
 It is a short-term intervention lasting 8 to 10 sessions.